Preliminary syllabus for

 Press: How will you report this incident?

-Your group has called for a press conference calling for 30 percent seats for women in parliament.
-They argue that women form 51% in the country and protested alongside of their men in bringing about the recent change in Libya.
+The Libyan Women’s Movement has called for a press conference calling for 30 percent seats for women in parliament.
+They argue that women form 51 %in the country and protested alongside of their men in bringing about the recent change in Libya.
 What are the arguments you will make for more women in decision making roles.

 Press: What information do you need?

 You are speaking at a press conference for more women in Constitutional Drafting and Transitional Justice Processes.
 What arguments will you make?

 Press: What questions will you ask?
 What is your response?
 The press can ask hard questions in order to challenge speakers’ arguments and elicit the most effective response.

 Ministry of Defense: Role play a training program for women in public service on how to use the media to bolster their message.
 Trainers: What are the talking points you will need to provide the media?
 How will you avoid reinforcing gender stereotypes?
 How will you draw on the impact of women in public service in political, social and economic development in your community?